 Also, regenerative medicine procedures require very little, if any, pain medication during recovery and in most cases exclusively uses the body’s own cells to drive recovery.
 This means there are usually no foreign chemicals, additives or implants being injected into your body, further lowering the risk of complications following a procedure.
 Considering that our country is in the midst of a raging opioid epidemic driven by our overuse of these powerful drugs, keeping patients off of narcotics during recovery is no small matter.

-There are a number of procedures that fall under the umbrella of regenerative medicine, but two of the most common treatments today are platelet-rich plasma (PRP) therapy and stem cell therapy.
-Stem cell therapy uses adult stem cells, which have the unique ability to differentiate, or “grow,” into a wide range of cells types after being injected, to drive healing and promote recovery.
-This allows a stem cell treatment to differentiate or grow after injection into the type of cell that is needed at the site of injury, replacing damaged tissue and driving recovery.
+There are a number of procedures that fall under the umbrella of regenerative medicine, but two of the most common treatments today are platelet-rich plasma (PRP) therapy and bone marrow/adipose tissue (BMAC) therapy.
+BMAC therapy uses adult MSCs, which have the unique ability to differentiate, or “grow,” into a wide range of cells types after being injected, to drive healing and promote recovery.
+This allows a BMAC treatment to differentiate or grow after injection into the type of cell that is needed at the site of injury, replacing damaged tissue and driving recovery.

 Platelet-rich plasma (PRP) therapy is a procedure during which a patient’s own blood is drawn and processed to contain a much higher concentration of platelets than would normally be present.
 Platelets, which play a critical role in clotting, contain hundreds of proteins called growth factors, which reduce pain and promote healing.
 By concentrating these platelets into a preparation, which can be fine-tuned to the individual needs of each patient, your physician is able to deliver a mega dose of healing cells right where they’re needed.

-Platelet-rich plasma (PRP) therapy and stem cell therapy can be used to treat a wide range of acute and chronic injuries and musculoskeletal disorders.
-These include:
+Platelet-rich plasma (PRP) therapy and BMAC therapy may be used to manage a wide range of acute and chronic injuries and musculoskeletal disorders.
+These conditions include:

 - Acute ligament, tendon, and muscle tears;